gsmith660/liftoff-assignments/P2-Project_Outline/README.md

 Employees and admins will be able to view summary information and regular reports.

 This project was motivated from discussions I have had with someone who runs a web design and seo business.
-I think this would be useful to the company as an organized repository of all business activies would increase efficiency and provide an opportunity for new insights to made for improving the company.
+I think this would be useful to the company as an organized repository of all business activies would increase efficiency and provide an opportunity for new insights to be made for improving the company.

 ### Features